ibireme/yyjson/doc/API.md

 ```

 ### Write JSON with options
-The `doc` is JSON document, if you pass NULL, you will get NULL result.<br/>
+The `doc/val` is JSON document or root value, if you pass NULL, you will get NULL result.<br/>
 The `flg` is writer flag, pass 0 if you don't need it, see [writer flag](#writer-flag) for details.<br/>
 The `alc` is memory allocator, pass NULL if you don't need it, see [memory allocator](#memory-allocator) for details.<br/>
 The `len` is a pointer to receive output length, pass NULL if you don't need it.<br/>